mwilliamson/kotlin-shed-b-compiler/README.md

 * Check number of static arguments

 * Rename Any type to something else (Top?) to avoid conflation with any in (for instance) TypeScript

+* Don't allow references to compile-time only values